 YDP: Well, it sounds like your goal is to play soccer.
 Any other way you could reach that goal?
 Noah: I could play with someone else.
 YDP: Great idea!
 What else?
 Noah: I could tell a teacher.

-YDP: That's another good idea.
+That's another good idea.
 What else?

-Noah: I could play by myself.
+YDP: Noah: I could play by myself.
 YDP: Great!
-Let's think about these options, and choose one for you to try next time.
+Let's think about these options and choose one for you to try next time.
 To choose a solution, we need to think about the pros and cons of these options.
 The first solution was playing with other kids.
 What are the pros of that solution?
 What makes it a good choice?
 Noah: I would get to play.
 It would be fun.
 YDP: Yes, I agree.
 Are there any cons?
 What would get in the way of trying this solution?
 Noah: There might not be other kids to play with.
 YDP: That's true.
 The second solution was to tell a teacher.
 What makes that a good choice?
 Noah: Mike and Alex would have to let me play.
 YDP: Yes, that's true.
-What would get in the way of trying that solution?
+Could anything get in the way of trying that solution?
 Noah: They might not listen to the teacher.
 They might get mad.
 YDP: Okay.
 The last solution is to play by yourself.
 What makes that a good choice?
 Noah: I can't really play soccer by myself.

-YDP: So, it sounds like that is not the best solution.
+YDP: So it sounds like that is not the best solution.

-Noah: I guess not.
+Noah: l guess not.
 YDP: If we take the two other choices, playing with other kids or telling an adult, which one do you think will work best?
 You said that playing with other kids would be fun, but there might not be anyone to play with.
 On the other hand, telling a teacher will ensure that Mike and Alex let you play, but they might be mad.
 What do you want to do?
 Noah: Tell a teacher.
 YDP: Okay, that sounds like a good plan.
 Which teacher will you tell?

-Noah: Mr. Jennings . . . he's in charge of all the sports.
+Noah: Mr. Jennings he's in charge of all the sports.
 YDP: Okay, do you think you can remember to do that the next time other kids tell you that you can't play soccer?
+We could

-We could tell Mr. Jennings the plan so that he can remind you.
+- to do that the next time other kids tell you that you can't play soccer?
+We could tell Mr. Jennings the plan so that he can remind you. - Noah: Okay. - YDP: Let's see how this works.

-Noah: Okay.

-YDP: Let's see how this works.
 I'll check in with you on Friday to ask how it's going.